OctopusDeploy/docs/docs/how-to/debug-problems-with-octopus-variables.md

 Sometimes a variable used during deployment may have a different value from the one you expect.
 Here are the first steps to debugging these issues.

-On this page:

-- Check the Variable Snapshot for the Release
-- Check the variable value in the All Variables tab
-- Write the variables to the deployment log

 ## Check the Variable Snapshot for the Release {#DebugproblemswithOctopusvariables-ChecktheVariableSnapshotfortheRelease}

 1. Open the **Project > Releases > Release** page for the Release you are debugging